ColinGilbert/noobwerkz-engine/COMMENTARY.md

 Dec.
 18th, 2016
 ```
-Been reading up a lot on Harfbuzz and Unicode last week.
-I've almost finished implementing text-shaping with Harfbuzz, along with an incidental refactoring of the graphics API.
+Been reading up a lot on Harfbuzz, ICU, and Unicode last week.
+In fact, it's been far too much reading about all that...
+I've almost finished implementing text-shaping with Harfbuzz, along with an attendant refactoring of the graphics API.
+ICU will be for later, since it's huge and rather difficult to embed.
 ```

 Dec 11th, 2016